sophon-org/sophon-light-node/README.md

   "signed_message": YOU_SIGNED_MESSAGE
 }'
 ```

-*This call requires you to sign a message so we can verify you are the owner of the delegated address*
+*This call requires you to sign a message so we can verify you are the owner of the delegated address.*

 ### How do I sign the message?
 TODO (@ryan)
+The signed message is a UNIX timestamp signed with your delegated wallet.
+Signatures expire after 5 minutes.